flutter-belgium/made_in_flutter_belgium_data/examples/projects/info.md

 ### `publisher`

 - Data type: string
 - Description: Represents the publisher of the application.
+(Should be a company that is added to the companies folder)
 - Constraints: None.

 ### `developers`